zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 **WHAT'S NEXT:** Now that I have reached this milestone, I need to build the robot and attach all the wires to connect all the parts together in order to achieve my second one.
 Since I've learned how each of these parts work, it will be easier to improvise if needed.

 ## LED Light
 For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
 Since the light has a positive and negative side, it is very important to make sure that the negative node is connected to the ground while the other is connected to power.
+The resistor ensures the voltage isn't too high, as the light doesn't need the 5 volts the circuitboard offers.
+Too much voltage would result in the light burning out and maybe even wires melting.

 ### SCHEMATICS: